MicrosoftDocs/sdk-api/sdk-api-src/content/isolatedwindowsenvironmentutils/nf-isolatedwindowsenvironmentutils-iscrossisolatedenvironmentclipboardcontent.md

 title: IsCrossIsolatedEnvironmentClipboardContent
 ms.date: 03/09/2023
 targetos: Windows
-description: IsCrossIsolatedEnvironmentClipboardContent is called after an app detects a paste failure to determine if the content being pasted came from the other side of a Windows Defender Application Guard (WDAG) boundary.
+description: IsCrossIsolatedEnvironmentClipboardContent is called after an app detects a paste failure to determine if the content being pasted came from the other side of a Microsoft Defender Application Guard (MDAG) boundary.
 prerelease: false
 req.assembly:
 req.construct-type: function